The Lean Language Reference

 Nat.pred : Nat β†’ Nat

-This definition is overridden in the compiler to use n - 1 instead.
-The definition provided here is the logical model.
+This definition is overridden in the compiler with an efficient implementation.
+This definition is the logical model.

 πŸ”—def